 Agusto & Co assigns ‘BBB’ credit rating to Greenwich Merchant Bank

-Greenwich Merchant Bank Limited has been rated ‘better business bureau’ with a stable outlook by Agusto & Co.
+Greenwich Merchant Bank Limited has been rated ‘BBB’ with a stable outlook by Agusto & Co.

-In 2021, Greenwich Merchant Bank was assigned a better business bureau (Nigeria – long term and Nigeria – short term with a stable outlook) rating by Global Credit Rating.
+In 2021, Greenwich Merchant Bank was assigned a BBB- {(NG, Long Term and A3 (NG) Short Term with a stable outlook} rating by Global Credit Rating (GCR).

 “The rating validates our business approach which entails leveraging people, technology, and processes to sustainably deliver value to our stakeholders in spite of headwinds in the operating environment,” said Bayo Rotimi, managing director, Greenwich Merchant Bank.